Sacsayhuamán

-Sacsayhuaman, often officially spelled Saqsaywaman, is located above Cusco and is one of the most impressive Inca sites in the region.
-Massive stone blocks, zigzag walls, and the view over Cusco make the site a powerful introduction to the Inca world.
+Sacsayhuamán, often officially spelled Saqsaywaman, is located above Cusco and is one of the most impressive Inca sites in the region.
+Massive stone blocks, zigzag walls, and the view over Cusco make it a powerful introduction to the Inca world.

 Inca Site Above Cusco

-Sacsayhuaman is located about 2 kilometers northeast of the historic center of Cusco.
+Sacsayhuamán is located about 2 kilometers northeast of the historic center of Cusco.
 The site is often referred to as a fortress, but this interpretation is too narrow.
-MINCETUR describes the site as a monumental architectural complex with bulwarks, towers, houses, cult areas, storage facilities, paths, and water systems.
+MINCETUR describes the site as a monumental architectural complex with bastions, towers, houses, cult areas, warehouses, paths, and water systems.

-The massive walls impressed even the Spanish chroniclers.
+The enormous walls already impressed the Spanish chroniclers.
 Today, the site serves as a viewpoint, an archaeological site, a symbolic space, and a grand stage for Inti Raymi.

 For travel planning, also consider Peru Overview, Machu Picchu, Ollantaytambo, and Inti Raymi.